hertz-contrib/sessions/README.md

 This is a middleware for hertz.

-Hertz middleware for session management with muit-backend support:
+Hertz middleware for session management with multi-backend support:

 - [cookie-based](#cookie-based)
 - [Redis](#redis)

 ## Usage
 ### Start using it

 Download and install it: